Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Preliminaries

 Combining this expression with the following topological relation arising from the valence of the quartic vertices:

-where $N(\mathcal G)$ designates the number of external lines, we deduce that melonic diagrams diverges as:
+where $N(\mathcal G)$ designates the number of external lines, we deduce that melonic diagrams diverge as:

-For a just-renormalizable theory, the divergent degrees must have to be independent of the vertex number \footnote{If the divergent degree decrease with the number of vertices, the situation is still interesting, because it means that there are only a finite set of divergent graphs, which could be subtracted to rend the theory finite.
+For a just-renormalizable theory, the divergent degrees must have to be independent of the vertex number \footnote{If the divergent degree decrease with the number of vertices, the situation is still interesting, because it means that there are only a finite set of divergent graphs, which could be subtracted to rend the theory finitely.
 This corresponds to a super-renormalizable theory.
-In the other hand, the divergent degree increases with the number of vertices, and an infinite number of counter-terms is required to make the theory well defined in the UV.
+On the other hand, the divergent degree increases with the number of vertices, and an infinite number of counter-terms is required to make the theory well-defined in the UV.
 Fixing an infinite number of counter-terms, or equivalently an infinite number of "initial conditions" break the predictivity of the theory, which is said to be non-renormalizable.} so that UV-divergences can be removed from a finite set of counter-terms, even if the number of graphs is infinite.
-This condition fix the value of $\eta$ as:
+This condition fixes the value of $\eta$ as:

-For the standard field theories defined on the space-time, the just-renormalizability property is closely related to the dimension of the coupling, which have to vanish for just-renormalizable theories.
-For TGFTs, there are no meaning to talk about dimension, because there are no space-time background, and the sums over $\mathbb{Z}^d$ are dimensionless.
+For the standard field theories defined on space-time, the just-renormalizability property is closely related to the dimension of the coupling, which has to vanish for just-renormalizable theories.
+For TGFTs, there is no meaning to talk about dimension, because there is no space-time background, and the sums over $\mathbb{Z}^d$ are dimensionless.
 An intrinsic notion of dimension however emerges from the renormalization group flow itself, following the behavior of the renormalization group trajectories.
 In the vicinity of the Gaussian point, the \textit{canonical dimension} is then fixed from the behavior of the leading order Feynman amplitudes -- the dimension being fixed from the scaling of the leading order quantum corrections with respect to some UV cut-off.
-This notion being of a great interest for the rest of this paper and we provide here a brief explanation of its origin.
-As an illustration, let us consider the first quantum corrections for the mass parameter, which provides from the diagram pictured on Figure \ref{fig2} (on left) below.
-If we denote by $L_1$ the loop involved on the diagram, the mass correction takes the form:
+This notion is of great interest for the rest of this paper and we provide here a brief explanation of its origin.
+As an illustration, let us consider the first quantum corrections for the mass parameter, which provides from the diagram pictured in Figure \ref{fig2} (on left) below.
+If we denote by $L_1$ the loop involved in the diagram, the mass correction takes the form:

 where $K_1$ is a numerical (cut-off independent) factor.
 Denoting by $[x]$ the dimension of the quantity $x$, we get the first relation: